Course

 • Changing this process and encouraging an individual approach may be resisted by staff and viewed as less efficient.

-In order to combat ageism and make sure healthcare is appropriately informed to provide respectful, equitable care:
+To combat ageism and make sure healthcare is appropriately informed to provide respectful, equitable care:

 • Healthcare professionals can adopt a person-centered approach rather than categorizing care into groups based on age.